 The hallmark of pseudoprogression is increasing size of the enhancing component of a GBM, and this has proven challenging in the trial setting as the most widely used criteria (Macdonald criteria and Rano criteria) struggle to distinguish between pseudoprogression and true disease progression as they largely rely on only the size enhancing component 6.
 As such conventional CT and MRI are insensitive to the distinction.
 Advanced sequences (MRS / perfusion / ADC values) are however of significant help.

-A good quality MRI including advanced sequences is essential (see MRI protocol: brain tumour).
+A good quality MRI including advanced sequences is essential (see MRI protocol: brain tumor).
 The key features pseudoprogression will demonstrate include:

-- perfusion: reduced cerebral blood volume (viable tumour will usually have increased rCBV) 6
+- perfusion: reduced cerebral blood volume (viable tumor will usually have increased rCBV) 6

 - low choline

 - increased lipid peak

 - the trace may also be generally flat (hypometabolic)

 - tumors that respond to treatment and result in pseudoprogression will have elevated ADC values due to cell death